RapidPro

 RapidPro is the open-source platform that powers TextIt, developed by UNICEF and Nyaruka.
 RapidPro allows you to visually build messaging workflows for mobile-based services.
 Review RapidPro’s documentation to familiarize yourself with various components that include the API.
 Before you embark on designing an integrated RapidPro/CHT workflow, you should start by understanding the needs of your users, identifying a problem to solve, and establishing goals.
 While an integrated RapidPro/CHT workflow can open up many powerful and personalized messaging capabilities, introducing an additional technology solution does come with complexities and cost.
 A good way to mitigate some of the complexities of setting up and hosting RapidPro yourself is to utilize a SaaS solution such as TextIt.
 TextIt offers transparent per message pricing and free credits to start off.

 Coming up with a design to accommodate user needs requires a detailed understanding of the capabilities of both systems and conceptually where it makes sense to introduce interactions between them.
-Below we introduce some of the key concepts in RapidPro, but to learn more you can take one of their online courses, watch some of their videos, and check out their deployment toolkit.
+Below we introduce some of the key concepts in RapidPro, but to learn more you can have a look at their documentation.

 RapidPro Concepts